andela/wger-croners/README.rst

 Having done that, you need to migrate data to your database.
 ::

-  $ python manage.py migrate --settings /home/wger/wger.settings
+  $ python manage.py migrate --settings settings

 Checking your database you will find that the tables have been created but they have no data in them.
 To load the dummy data into your tables.